FAQ

 Is SAKA Museum a good indoor activity on a rainy day in Bali?

 Yes, SAKA Museum is fully indoors, air-conditioned, and an ideal cultural experience when it’s raining in Bali.
-The museum remains open rain or shine and is often less crowded when outdoor attractions like beaches are closed.
+We remain open rain or shine, and you’ll often find the museum less crowded when outdoor attractions like the beach are busy.

 Are children under six allowed?